Complete guide to self-hosting a website through Cloudflare Tunnel

 Connector showing status Connected.

-1. For our purposes (hosting a site at the root of your-domain.com) you should leave the Subdomain empty.
+1. Now you’ll be in the Route Traffic page, under the Public Hostnames we have to add some things.
+For our purposes (hosting a site at the root of your-domain.com) you should leave the Subdomain empty.
 If you prefer for your site to be accessible at, say, blog.your-domain.com then set that subdomain here.

-2. For Domain type in your domain that was previously added to Cloudflare.
+2. For Domain type in your-domain.com.

 4. Under Service, for Type select HTTP (not HTTPS) from the dropdown menu.

-6. When done filling everything in, click Save.
+1. When done filling everything in, click Save.

 Now you will be back at the Tunnels page.
 Under Your tunnels, the tunnel you just created should appear and still show Healthy status.